AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 Advanced users are welcome to update data directly by editing these files.

 #### CAUTION: Edits that make the data invalid can cause BookKeeper to behave in unexpected ways.
 Edit data files only if you are confident that you can update it correctly.

+### Data Validation
+BookKeeper validates data when loading from files.
+If invalid data is encountered (e.g., missing fields, incorrect formats), the system will skip the invalid entries and log a warning.

+Example:
+Invalid Entry in Inventory File:

+`The Great Gatsby | F. Scott Fitzgerald | Fiction`

+Warning Message:

+`Invalid book entry skipped: The Great Gatsby | F. Scott Fitzgerald | Fiction`

+### Notes:
+- **Commands Are Case-Sensitive**: Ensure that commands and inputs (e.g., book titles, borrower names) match the exact case.
+- **Books Are Unique**: Each book in the inventory is unique and identified by its title.
+Duplicate books are not allowed.

 ## Command Summary
 | Action         | Format                                                                                 |